Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some people use statistics to try to figure out their chances of getting cancer or of being cured.
 It is important to remember that statistics show what happens with large groups of people.
 Because no two people are alike, you can't use this information to know or predict what will happen to you.
 It is very important that your particular findings be put into context by an expert.
 Gynecologic oncologists are subspecialists with advanced training in the diagnosis, treatment, and surveillance of female cancers including vulvar cancer.

-Vulvar cancer accounts for 4% of female reproductive cancers and only 0.6% of all cancers in women.
+Vulvar cancer accounts for 4% of female reproductive cancers and only 0.6% of all cancer in women.